For District II Director: George M. Bodner

 Academic record: State University of New York, Buffalo, B.S., 1969; Indiana University, Ph.D., 1972

-Honors: James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry, ACS Northeastern Section, 2010; Royal Society of Chemistry Fellow, 2010; ACS Fellow, 2009; Pimentel Award in Chemical Education, ACS, 2003; Nyholm Medal, Royal Society of Chemistry, 2003; Clifford C. Furnas Distinguished Alumni Award, the University at Buffalo, 2003; Transylvania University, distinguished professor, May 1989; Chemical Manufacturers Association Catalyst Award in Chemical Education, 1989; Xi’an Jiaotung University, distinguished professor, November 1985; NASA, predoctoral fellow, 1969–72; NSF, predoctoral fellow, 1968; Sigma Xi; Phi Lambda Upsilon
+Honors: Morrill Land-Grant University Award for Outstanding Achievements in Research, Teaching & Service, Purdue University, 2013; James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry, ACS Northeastern Section, 2010; Royal Society of Chemistry Fellow, 2010; ACS Fellow, 2009; Clifford C. Furnas Distinguished Alumni Award, the University at Buffalo, SUNY, 2003; Nyholm Medal, Royal Society of Chemistry, 2003; Pimentel Award in Chemical Education, ACS, 2003; Founding Fellow, Purdue Teaching Academy, 1997; Catalyst Award in Chemical Education, Chemical Manufacturers Association, 1989; Distinguished Professor, Transylvania University, 1989; Distinguished Professor, Xi’an Jiaotung University, 1985; NASA Predoctoral Fellow, 1969–72; NSF Predoctoral Fellow, 1968; 10 teaching awards at the department, college, and university level, Purdue University; Alpha Chi Sigma; Phi Lambda Upsilon

-Professional positions (for past 10 years): Purdue University, Arthur E. Kelly Distinguished Professor of Chemistry, Education & Engineering

 Member: Member of ACS since 1969.
-American Association for the Advancement of Science; Royal Society of Chemistry; National Association for Research in Science Teaching; Association for Science Teacher Education; Phi Lambda Upsilon; Sigma Xi.
+American Association of Chemistry Teachers, American Association for the Advancement of Science, Royal Society of Chemistry, National Association for Research in Science Teaching, Association for Science Teacher Education, Phi Lambda Upsilon, Sigma Xi.
 ACS Division: Chemical Education

-Related activities:Chemistry Education Research & Practice, associate editor, 2004– ; Journal of Science Teacher Education, associate editor, 2006–10; Journal of Research in Science Teaching, associate editor, 1993–98; organized and/or chaired more than 25 symposia at ACS meetings; program chair for chemical education for the 201st ACS meeting (Atlanta, 1991), 233rd ACS meeting (Chicago, 2007), and 241st ACS meeting (Anaheim, 2011); published 135 papers and 25 books; presented 485 papers at technical conferences and more than 550 invited lectures, including almost 200 talks at ACS local section meetings
+Related activities:Chemistry Education Research & Practice, associate editor, 2004– ; Journal of Science Teacher Education, associate editor, 2006–10; Journal of Research in Science Teaching, associate editor, 1993–98; organized and/or chaired 30 symposia at ACS meetings; program chair for chemical education for the 241st ACS National Meeting (Anaheim, 2011), 233rd ACS National Meeting (Chicago, 2007), and 201st ACS National Meeting (Atlanta, 1991); published 150 papers, eight textbooks, and a book on research methods in discipline-based educational research; presented 516 papers at technical conferences and more than 575 invited lectures, including almost 200 talks at ACS local section meetings

-Three years ago, I began my position statement with a quote from Dickens: “It was the best of times, it was the worst of times …” Little did I know how perceptive this quote would be for my three years on the ACS Board of Directors.
+Six years ago, I began my position statement with a famous quote from Dickens: “It was the best of times, it was the worst of times. …” Little did I know how perceptive this quote would be for my term on the ACS Board of Directors.

-I still believe it is the best of times for ACS.
-I have worked more closely with ACS staff in the past three years than ever before, and I have been constantly impressed by their exceptional levels of competence and commitment to the society.
+I still maintain that in many ways it is the best of times for ACS.
+Every time I work with ACS staff, I am impressed by their exceptional levels of competence and commitment to the society.
+This combination is something one might expect from the executive leadership team that reports to the executive director and CEO, but it extends far beyond this group to characterize ACS staff at all levels.
+And it has been the basis upon which extraordinarily productive interactions between staff and members of the board have been built in recent years.

-Within the context of the Dickens quote, I would like to bring your attention to a series of Gallup polls that have been conducted every five years from 1985 through 2010.
-It is interesting to note that the results of this poll have stayed virtually constant for 25 years!
-Every time the poll has been taken since 1985, only about 20% of those polled would grade the nation’s public schools as A or B. But 50% grade their local schools as A or B, and 75% grade their children’s schools as A or B. Isn’t it interesting that so many people who have a negative opinion about our K–12 educational system are convinced that the schools their children attend are the exception to this trend?

-As Yogi Berra is claimed to have said, “It is difficult to make predictions, especially about the future.”
-Regardless of whether recent jobs lost in the chemical profession are permanent or transitory, ACS both can and will focus its efforts on helping members build successful careers.
-Recent efforts of this kind include the chemical entrepreneurship initiative, webinars and sessions at ACS meetings to help members understand nontraditional career paths, and the creation of a strong program of professional development materials.

-Three years ago, I referred to comments by Joe Francisco about the importance of being competitive in the global marketplace (C&EN, Jan.
-4, 2010, page 2).
-Being competitive, however necessary, is not sufficient to meet global challenges.
-I am therefore pleased to note that the board of directors has been working with staff in the past few years to understand and then pursue opportunities to increase the society’s global presence.
+The good news about the past few years is the unanimity of purpose exhibited by the board of directors in the development of a strategic plan that is far more than a pleasant set of phrases printed on cards that fit in one’s wallet, but a true commitment to vitally important strategic themes that guide decisions about what projects and programs the society will fund.

+Programs such as Project SEED, the ACS Scholars Program, AACT, the ACS Science Coaches program, and a host of other efforts are going to help us ensure a future in which the chemistry enterprise continues to make major contributions to solving so many of the problems the world faces.
+And these efforts are particularly important in what some of our members see as the “worst of times,” when the term “retrenchment” does not begin to describe what is happening to the careers chemists have undertaken since a group of 35 individuals met on April 6, 1876, to create what has become the world’s largest scientific society.

+There is another famous quote that has been attributed to a disparate group of individuals that includes Niels Bohr, Mark Twain, and Yogi Berra: “It is difficult to make predictions, especially about the future.”
+I disagree; it is easy to make predictions.
+What is difficult is making accurate predictions of the future.
+Over the short term, I will posit that the society needs to become more flexible, more able to adapt to rapid change.
+It has to fight to ensure recognition of the role chemistry can play in solving many of the problems the world faces.
+It also has to be willing to take on difficult tasks, such as rethinking the role that local sections, divisions, and other groups within the society will fulfill and how they will meet the challenges we face.
+The good news is that the members of the ACS Board of Directors have demonstrated the ability to work well with each other in recent years, and they are ready to tackle the difficult questions about how to best adapt to the forces that shape society as a whole.
+They also have a realistic view of what can be done.
+The board cannot magically create new job opportunities for chemists, or reduce the unacceptable levels of unemployment we’ve recently experienced.
+But we can provide information that helps chemists understand new career opportunities that arise as well as provide the framework for networking that helps our members build successful careers.

-I would like to thank members of District II for having faith in my ability to represent them as a member of the board of directors.
-I hope to have the opportunity to continue working with the board on the issues the society faces in the next few years.
+Once again, I would like to thank the members of District II for having faith in my ability to represent them as a member of the board of directors.
+I hope to have the opportunity to continue working with the board on the issues ACS will face as we look into the future.

 Join the conversation